Court documents offer window into suspect’s alleged actions days before Philip Rabadi murder

 A statement from a neighbor reads that she saw a white truck outside Rabadi’s home around the time police say the murder took place.
 Albany County Sheriff Craig Apple said that there appeared to be pre-meditation.
 “There’s stalking going on.
 There’s documentation,” said Apple.

-Klein is said to have deep ties to the Capital Region and according to the Sheriff, Klein had previously dated Rhabadi’s wife before the couple married.
-Apple said he did not want to speculate on motive, but added “It could have been as simple as he never got over it.”
+Klein is said to have deep ties to the Capital Region, and according to the Sheriff, Klein had previously dated Rabadi’s wife before the couple married.
+Apple said he did not want to speculate on motive but added, “It could have been as simple as he never got over it.”

 Klein had been living in Virginia.
-His address on court documents matches up with a 21-hundred square foot lakeside home in Wirtz, Virginia that sold for $800,000 in June of 2021.
+His address on court documents matches up with a 2,000-sq. ft. lakeside home in Wirtz, Virginia that sold for $800,000 in June of 2021.

 Court documents also show how his vehicle was tracked by license plate readers.